Le0Michine/FusionGridfinityGenerator/README.md

 - Select path to the repository downloaded on the first step, `GridfinityGenerator` should appear in the list of add ins
 - Select `GridfinityGenerator` and click run to launch the add in
 - `Gridfinity bin` and `Gridfinity baseplate` options should apperar in `Create` menu in the Solid body worspace environment

+## Update

+To update the script download latest sources into the same location and relaunch fusion.

 ## Credits